What are the top must-know software design patterns?

 2. Factory Method Pattern

-• Description: Defines an interface for creating an object, but lets subclasses alter the type of objects that will be created.
+• What it does: Defines an interface for creating an object, but lets subclasses decide which concrete class to instantiate.

-• Example: A logistics management system where the transport type is decided at runtime.
-The Factory Method lets subclasses decide which class to instantiate.
+• Example: A logistics system where the transport type is decided at runtime.
+Each subclass picks its own transport without changing the delivery-planning code.

 abstract class Logistics { public abstract Transport createTransport(); public void planDelivery() { Transport transport = createTransport(); transport.deliver(); } } class RoadLogistics extends Logistics { @Override public Transport createTransport() { return new Truck(); } }